 Set separate NETTYPE parameters to configure the poll threads for the shared memory and TCP/IP network protocols.
 The settings below allow 20 local connections and 200 remote connections.
-The configuration of the NETTYPE parameter is discussed in detail in the 'Network virtual processors' section that follows.
+The configuration of the NETTYPE parameter is discussed in detail in the 'Network virtual processors' section later in this chapter.
 Set the NETTYPE parameters to the expected number of local and remote connections, as in the example for Solaris 2 below: